Dtc Brand Launch PR

 A list of PR tactics we don’t recommend

-You see what the other brands do, everyone’s trying to get ahead.
+You see what the other brands do; everyone’s trying to get ahead.
 But not all practices are good for a brand.
-Yes, they might drive traffic, even sales, but in the long term the brand image is what matters.
-Not all publicity is good publicity.
+Yes, they might drive traffic, even sales, but in the long term, the brand image is what truly matters.
+This is where media relations in Melbourne can make a difference, ensuring your brand’s message is not only heard but also resonates positively with your target audience.
+After all, not all publicity is good publicity.

 So the PR tactics that are getting old and shady: